e-strauss/JML_XAI_Project/README.md

 # Running Unit Tests
+1. **clone the repo and open it in VSCode:**
+   - git clone git@github.com:e-strauss/JML_XAI_Project.git
+   - open the folder in VSCode or run "code ." in your terminal

-1. **Activate Your Package Environment:**
+2. **Activate Your Package Environment:**
-   - Open your terminal and navigate to your package directory.
-   - Start the Julia REPL (Read-Eval-Print Loop): Typing Alt+j Alt+o (option+j option+o on macOS) opens a Julia REPL and directly activates your local environment.
-If this doesn't work on the first try, you might have to manually select your "Julia env" in the bottom bar of VSCode once.
+   - Typing Alt+j Alt+o (option+j option+o on macOS) opens a Julia REPL and directly activates your local environment
+   - If this doesn't work on the first try, you might have to manually select your "Julia env" [JML_XAI_Project] in the bottom bar of VSCode once
    - Enter package mode by typing `]`

-2. **Run the Tests:**
+3. **Run the Tests:**
-   - While still in package mode, execute the `test` command:
+   - While still in package mode, execute the `test` command